 The Project

+Meeting.
 The Parties will meet to discuss the Project and the necessary agreements relating thereto.
 Buyer may conduct a due diligence investigation regarding the Assets.
 Seller will assist Buyer in such investigation and Seller will disclose to buyer all relevant information in Seller's possession pertaining thereto.

+Notional Purchase Price and Database Usage Rights.
 Neither Party is obligated hereunder to enter into any Definitive Agreement with the other, with respect to the Project.
-It is currently anticipated, however, that the purchase price for the Assets pursuant to any such agreement willbe approximately Two Million and No/100 U.S. Dollars ($ 2,000,000.00) and approximately Four Hundred Thousand and No/100 U.S. Dollars per month ($400,000.00 /mo) pursuant to the Service Agreement
+Based solely on representations and statements made by Seller, it is currently anticipated that the value of the Project would support a purchase price for the Assets of approximately [$_____________] Dollars ($ 2,000,000.00) and Buyer’s payment of a monthly fee of approximately [$ _____________] U.S. Dollars pursuant to the Service Agreement.
+Because Seller desires to retain limited usage rights as to the Historical Data Base for the limited purpose of continuing is consultancy services, the Definitive Agreement(s) will provide Seller certain rights to use the Historical Data Base as an analytic resource to the extent such use is not competitive with Buyer’s plans for marketing products and services that utilize the Assets.
+The extent to which Seller chooses to access the Historical Data Base will impact the size of the monthly fee Buyer is willing to pay under the Services Agreement.

+Milestones.
 Within ten (10) working days after the effective date hereof, the Parties shall hold a meeting to establish certain milestones to be achieved and a schedule for their achievement, such as conducting due diligence, preparing a purchase agreement, service agreement and other related matters.

 Article II